nadeshko/Telerobotics/README.md

 Machine Learning using [Tensor Flow and Keras](https://www.tensorflow.org/tutorials/keras/classification)

 ## Other Files
-[Traffic Sign Dataset](https://beardatashare.bham.ac.uk/getlink/fiRGsn44ZVbKdDQd4yeTWSWa/) for the Machine Learning and Neural Network part
+[Traffic Sign Dataset](https://beardatashare.bham.ac.uk/getlink/fiRGsn44ZVbKdDQd4yeTWSWa/) for the Machine Learning and Neural Network part.
 Download the Traffic Sign Dataset and place them in the same directory with main inside 3_MachineLearning N Neural Network.
 Rename the traffic sign dataset directory to Traffic Data.